SonyaMoisset/MOOC-JS-Responsive-Website-Development-and-Design-Specialization/README.md

 - Review Week 3 | Adding content to websites in Course 2 | Responsive Web Design
 - Review Week 4 | Building a full gallery app in Course 2 | Responsive Web Design
 - Review Week 1 | Course Overview and Introduction to Meteor in Course 3 | Introduction to Meteor.js Development
+- Review Week 2 | Databases and collections in Course 3 | Introduction to Meteor.js Development